 How to Do a Split Stay at Disney World Hotels

-Doing a split stay at Walt Disney World is great for trying two hotels or splurging on a Deluxe Resort or Club Level.
-It can also be convenient, making transportation to the parks, Early Entry, Extended Evening Hours, and midday breaks all easier!
-This post covers strategy, tips & tricks, whether it’s worth the hassle, and more.
-(Updated June 18, 2023.)
+Doing a resort split stay at Walt Disney World is great for trying two hotels or splurging on a luxury or Club Level accommodations.
+It can also be leveraged for proximity to the parks, making transportation, Early Entry, Extended Evening Hours, and midday breaks all easier!
+This covers strategy, tips & tricks, whether it’s worth the hassle, and more.
+(Updated January 21, 2024.)

 A lot of readers have asked us about split stays, and the primary question is whether they’re worth the effort.
 We won’t bury the lede here: yes.
 We love the resorts at Walt Disney World almost as much as the theme parks, and staying at multiple hotels is a great way to experience different ‘thematic settings’ during a single trip.